If you were to ask someone you came across what they understand and know about fertility, you may receive a range of responses…

 There are natural fluctuations in hormone levels throughout our lives and our menstrual cycles.
 But when levels become too low or too high, that can lead to issues that make getting pregnant more difficult.
 Those with w uterus most commonly experience imbalances in their thyroid, testosterone, and estrogen hormone levels.
 1 in 8 will have issues related to thyroid imbalance — like hyperthyroidism or hypothyroidism — at some point in their lives.
 1 in 10 have polycystic ovary syndrome (PCOS), which is often linked to higher testosterone levels.

-A blood test is the simplest way to detect hormonal imbalance.
+A blood test is the simplest way to detect hormonal imbalances.
 Although hormone tests aren’t regularly performed by doctors before symptoms arise, companies such as Modern Fertility are making it easy to perform this test from the comfort of your home.
 And your test results would be a great conversation starter with your OB/GYN or fertility specialist about your reproductive options and how to address potential issues.

 Fertility is one part of our reproductive and sexual health, and it’s an important aspect to be fully informed about.
 Many of us are exploring our desire for children, now or in the future; are perhaps struggling with infertility, or may not be aware of the power of having fertility information within our hands.
 We each have our own reasons to seek our fertility information, so take a few moments to reflect on your “why,” let that ground your journey, and start to slowly but surely empower yourself!
 And remember that you’re never alone in your journey.